The List of 2024 GOP Presidential Candidates Just Got MUCH More Interesting

-A man who is possibly the most interesting person in politics has just announced the he’s running for president in the GOP 2024 primary.
+A man who is possibly the most interesting person in politics has just announced that he’s running for president in the GOP 2024 primary.

 Financier and biotech entrepreneur Vivek Ramaswamy officially announced his candidacy for the 2024 presidential race on Fox News’s Tucker Carlson Tonight Tuesday evening.